syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Displays the Toolbar with rounded corners.
+Display the Toolbar with rounded corners.

 #### Default Value